SCONUL: Activities

 SCONUL's activities include advocacy for the higher education library community, training and sharing best practice, making arrangements for reciprocal access to libraries, and the collection of statistics.

 SCONUL groups are made up by representatives from the member institutions.
-Groups include the Content Strategy Group, Organisational Development Strategy Group, Technology and Markets Strategy Group, Trends and Futures Strategy Group and the Services Steering Group.
+Groups include the Content Strategy Group, Organisational Development Strategy Group, Technology and Markets Strategy Group, Horizon's Strategy Group.

 Structure

-Its members include libraries in higher education institutions (not only universities but also higher education colleges and specialist schools and conservatoires); the British Library and the National Libraries of Ireland, Scotland and Wales; and libraries in national museums and other specialist institutions.
+SCONUL members include libraries in higher education institutions (not only universities but also higher education colleges and specialist schools and conservatoires); the British Library and the National Libraries of Ireland, Scotland and Wales; and libraries in national museums and other specialist institutions, irrespective of size and mission.

-SCONUL is governed by its members whose Representatives meet twice a year, and between meetings by an elected Executive Board.
+It is governed by its members, whose representatives meet twice a year, and between meetings by an elected Executive Board.
 SCONUL is a registered charity.

 The SCONUL Executive Director, from 13 September 2010, is Ann Rossiter and the SCONUL office is based at 94 Euston Street, London, UK, NW1 2HA.